HSAs As Long-Term Savings Vehicles? We Say Yes.

 - • Triple tax benefit.
 HSA contributions are tax deductible or pre-tax, earnings and interest grow tax-free, and withdrawals are also tax-free.
 Since funds in traditional 401(k) plans are taxed upon withdrawal, they can’t match HSAs’ tax savings.

 This becomes extremely valuable when you look at the cost of healthcare expenses in retirement.
-According to a recent Healthview study, non-Medicare-covered retirement medical expenses can be up to $400,000 for a couple retiring at age 65 in 2018.
-If your only retirement vehicle is a 401(k), you could end up paying up to $134,000 more to cover those costs once taxes are factored in.
+According to a recent Healthview study, non-Medicare-covered retirement medical expenses can be up to $387,000 for a couple retiring at age 65.
+If your only retirement vehicle is a 401(k), you could end up paying over $100,000 more to cover those costs once taxes are factored in.
 However, if you have a mature investment HSA, you can pay for these expenses tax-free and save your 401(k) funds for other expenses.

 - • FICA savings.
 When employees contribute to their HSAs via payroll withholding through their employers’ cafeteria plan, those contributions aren’t subject to FICA taxes (typically 7.65%).
 401(k) plans don’t offer this benefit.
 By contributing to your HSA in this way, you get more money back in your paycheck than if you contributed to your 401(k)!